bmgk/PLCGenerator-GUI-documentation/docs/configuration/stations/sensors/Part.md

 ## Description

-Parameter is used to define which parts is detetcting this sensor.
+Parameter is used to define which parts is detecting this sensor.

 <img src={'\\assets\\docs\\configuration\\stations\\sensors\\Part.jpg'}/>